Ball & Doggett Pty. Ltd. ABN 58 005 190 036

 (b) the rights and/or obligations pursuant to this agreement which by their nature are intended to survive termination of this agreement.

 Provision of further information

-39. The Customer undertakes to comply with any request by the Supplier to provide further information for the purpose of assessing the Customer’s creditworthiness, including an updated credit application.
+71. The Customer undertakes to comply with any reasonable written requests by the Supplier to provide further information for the purpose of assessing the Customer’s creditworthiness, including an updated credit application.

-40. If the Customer is a corporation (with the exception of a public listed company), it must advise the Supplier of any alteration to its corporate structure (for example, by changing directors, shareholders, or its constitution).
-In the case of a change of directors or shareholders the Supplier may ask for new guarantors to sign a guarantee and indemnity.
+72. If the Customer is a corporation (with the exception of a public listed company), it must advise the Supplier of any alteration to its corporate structure (for example, by changing directors, shareholders, or its constitution).
+In the case of a change of directors or shareholders the Supplier may ask for its directors to sign a guarantee and indemnity.